Using secrets in the Conveyor operators

 Often your job needs to have access to sensitive values (e.g. password for a database connection), which you do not want to commit into git nor write in plain text in your Airflow DAGs.
 In order to solve this, Conveyor integrates with AWS Secrets Manager and AWS Parameter Store.
 This makes it possible to fetch sensitive values while running the Conveyor job without the need to specify the value explicitly.

 In this example, we will use the AWS parameter store but the same steps can be applied for AWS secrets manager.
-For more details on how to specify the secret manager secret in Airflow and which IAM permissions to add to your role, take a look here
+For more details on how to specify the secret manager secret in Airflow and which IAM permissions to add to your role, please have a look at the AWS Secrets Manager reference.

-If you are using Azure, the technical details on how to use secrets is described here.
-A howto guide for Azure will be added later but the steps are the same as for AWS.
+If you are using Azure, the technical details on how to use secrets is described in the Azure secrets reference.
+A how-to guide for Azure will be added later but the steps are the same as for AWS.

 Usage